AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 10. The Home Menu UI has been restored.

-11. (Optional) Update the console firmware to the latest version.
+11. (Optional) Update the CFW and console firmware to the latest version.

 ## Restoring the Home Menu title - Method 4